Professor's Lake

 Professor's Lake is a 65 acre spring-fed artificial lake located in Brampton, Ontario, Canada.
 In 1918, the area where the lake currently exists was a sand and gravel mining site supplying aggregates for construction projects in the northwest area of the Greater Toronto Area.
 During its lifetime, the site produced approximately 20 million tonnes (40 million tons) of aggregate.
 An aggregate (sand & gravel) production facility was established in 1954 and continued to operate until 1973 after aggregate deposits were exhausted.
-The aggregate processing and storage facility remained active for raw materials from shipped other sites for several years afterwards.
+The aggregate processing and storage facility remained active for raw materials shipped from other sites for several years afterwards.
 Upon the site's closure, the land was remediated for future use as a residential area.

 Land remediation was carried out by Standard Aggregates Ltd. by removing pumps formerly used to prevent flooding from the natural water table.
 Rehabilitation was completed and approved by the Ontario government in compliance with the Ontario Aggregate Resources Act.
 After the site's conversion to a lake, the property was sold several times before being purchased by the German based developer Lehndorff Corp. and its residential development arm AMEX.
 Several development proposals were considered and amended before the Brampton City Council agreed to a final proposal from AMEX.
 The final proposal covered the area currently bounded by Bramalea Rd., Bovaird Dr., Torbram Rd. and North Park Drive.
 The site is named after Dr. Hans Abromeit (PhD), a former economics professor and the President of Lehndorff at the time.
 He was referred to as the "Professor" by staff at Lehndorff and AMEX.